Haris-Hussain1/House-Price-Prediction-System/README.md

 ---

-## Step-by-Step Training Pipeline
+## Step by Step Training Pipeline

-### Chapter 1 — Linear Regression
+### Chapter 1 : Linear Regression

 ---

-#### Step 1 — Importing Libraries
+#### Step 1 : Importing Libraries

-All necessary Python libraries were imported at the start of the notebook. `Pandas` and `NumPy` handle data manipulation and numerical operations. `Matplotlib` and `Seaborn` provide data visualization capabilities. `Scikit-learn` supplies the preprocessing tools, model classes, and evaluation metrics required throughout the pipeline.
+All necessary Python libraries were imported at the start of the notebook. `Pandas` and `NumPy` handle data manipulation and numerical operations. `Matplotlib` and `Seaborn` provide data visualization capabilities. `Scikit learn` supplies the preprocessing tools, model classes, and evaluation metrics required throughout the pipeline.

 ```python
 import pandas as pd